purpleprodigy/essential-oil-recipes/README.md

-# Genesis Developer's Starter Child Theme
+# Essential Oil Recipes Child Theme

-This is a developer-friendly starter child theme for the Genesis framework by Purple Prodigy.
+This is a custom child theme for the Genesis framework built by Purple Prodigy.
 It includes a modular architectures, Sass, gulp, bourbon, neat and Composer.
-It is the starting child theme for all projects.

-Note: This is a starter theme meant to be extended and customised.
-It is based loosely on the Genesis Sample Child Theme.
 # Features

 This theme includes the following features: